adobe-fonts/noto-emoji-svg/README.md

 ### :warning: NOTE 2 :warning:

-As of March 16 2020, the only browser that displays the OT-SVG font correctly is **Microsoft Edge**.
+As of May 25 2021, the only browser that displays the OT-SVG font correctly is **Microsoft Edge Legacy** (Tested in v44).
+Edge Legacy is the Chromium-free version of Edge.
+[Information on how to install Edge Legacy](https://techcommunity.microsoft.com/t5/discussions/tutorial-how-to-run-legacy-and-chromium-based-edge/m-p/1121216)

 **Firefox** supports OT-SVG but has a problem in the way it displays the SVG artwork: the size of the color artwork is correct only if the font's UPM value is 1000.
-(Tested in v74.0)
+(Tested in v88.0)

 **Safari** also supports OT-SVG, but the color artwork won't be displayed if the font's `SVG` table contains more than 2000 items.
 Also, whenever the matrix of a `gradientTransform` contains a zero value the gradient fill won't be displayed.
-(Tested in v13.0.5)
+(Tested in v14.0)

 **Google Chrome** does not support OT-SVG.
-(Tested in v80.0)
+(Tested in v90.0)

 ### Requirements